-Section 2.1 What are the drug neumont stages for our members?
-What are the drug payment stages for our members?
+Section 2.1 What are the drug payment stages for our members?

 As shown in the table below, there are "drug payment stages" for your prescription drug coverage under our plan.
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
+Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.